mawrkus/pull-request-review-guide/README.md

 - a link to a GitHub repository.

 This will provide a nice support to your comment/suggestion and will certainly benefit all the persons participating in the review.

+#### Review test code first

+Tests are mini use cases of the code that you can drill into.
+It will help you understand the intent of the author very quickly (could be just by looking at the names of the tests).

 ## 📔 Interactions